Updated 28th February 2022

 The Aire & Calder Navigation widens out.

-The towpath takes you under the A642 at Woodlesford, then you reach
+The towpath takes you under the A642 at Woodlesford, then you reach Woodlesford Lock.

-There's a tap, which will be useful if your water bottle needs
+There's a tap, which will be useful if your water bottle needs filling up.

-Return by the way you came.
+Other than that, return the way you came.

 This is an enjoyable ride.
 The main issues are the mud and the tight A-frame barriers.

 I'm sure crushed limestone looks good in the brochure, but if there's no maintenance - and clearly there isn't - it gathers mud.
 What should be an easy, family-friendly route turns into a muddy mountain bike ride.